A Pilgrimage to Algiers: the New Orleans Home of William S. Burroughs

 That January day in 2015, so many years later, we didn’t stay long at Burroughs’ old house in Algiers.

 The thing about pilgrimages like this one is that the person who lived there is long gone, and you are really encountering ghosts.
-Nobody’s home, so speak—even literally, sometimes.
+Nobody’s home, so to speak—even literally, sometimes.
 You walk through, or gaze at, a phantom house.
 The emptiness can be deafening.
 So it was in Algiers, that warm day.
 Burroughs had been dead for over twenty years.
 He hadn’t lived in Algiers in seventy years.

 But I was a pilgrim.
 I didn’t go to Algiers expecting to actually find Burroughs.
 I was there to pay homage.
 I was a devotee.
 If you want to see and visit with the occupants, they are alive and well in the pages of On the Road, and they always will be.